sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * Disable kubelet service (`systemctl disable kubelet`)
       * Replace all `docker kill` commands with corresponding `system container kill` commands, with an option to skip any updates.
       * kubelet config/context, kube certs/keys and, /etc/sonic/kube_admin.conf  needs to be carried over to the new image.
+      * Carry the .service & bash scripts created for kube only features to new image.
       * Ensure all kube managed features have local images.
          * If not, tag the currently downloaded image appropriately
       * Ensure all kube managed features are enabled to fallback to local image.